ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/5-downstream-emissions.md

 $$ 1.447875\ kWh/year \times 0.490\ kgCO_2e/kWh = 0.71\ kgCO_2e/year $$

+**Total carbon emissions of Websites and Applications: 36kgCO<sub>2</sub>e/year**

 #### 3rd Party Websites using CO2.js
 We considered the impact of CO2.js being used by third-party websites.
 The approach was to use the same methodology as above, taking the data transfer size of the CO2.js library.

 However, this value was ultimately reduced to zero.
 The reasoning behind this is that very few websites load the CO2.js library in the client’s web browser.
 Instead, most sites use CO2.js on the server side.
 The few websites that do load the CO2.js library in the client’s browser are assumed to have a low visitor count or reach.
 Of those, the minified library has minimal impact on emissions (based on an SWD method device boundary).
 Given the lack of detailed data for usage in the browser (but assumed to be very low) and the small payload (0.194MB uncompressed, but expected to be much lower when compressed and transferred), a high-level beer mat estimate emissions calculation would be so negligible we dismissed doing any further investigation.

+With little visibility as to how CO2.js is used on client servers and it's small size, we also dismissed any further investigation into estimating the impact of CO2.js downstream.

 #### Downstream Infrastructure